London Underground rolling stock: Future development plans

-New Tube for London (NTfL)
+2024 Stock

 The Deep tube programme (DTP) originally covered the replacement of the trains and signalling on the Bakerloo and Piccadilly lines.
-It had been expanded to cover rolling stock requirements arising from the planned extension of the Northern line to Battersea, the eventual replacement of Central line trains and proposed increased service frequency on the Northern and Jubilee lines.
+It has been expanded to cover rolling stock requirements arising from the extension of the Northern line to Battersea, the eventual replacement of Central Line trains and proposed increased service frequency on the Northern and Jubilee lines.
 The EVO tube concept design, a lighter articulated train with walk through cars, was introduced early in 2011.
 In early 2014 the Bakerloo, Piccadilly, Central and Waterloo & City line rolling stock replacement project was renamed New Tube for London (NTfL) and moved from its feasibility stage to the design and specification stage.
+In late 2024 the first NTFL trains were delivered for storage and testing in London.

-The proposal introduces fully automated trains and signalling to replace 1972 Stock, 1973 Stock & 1992 Stock and increase capacity on the Piccadilly, Central, Waterloo & City and Bakerloo lines between 2025 and 2033.
+The proposal introduces fully automated trains and signalling to replace 1973 Stock which was due for replacement in 2014 but was deferred to 2024.
+It also plans to replace 1972 Stock due to the old age of the stock, which was actually due for replacement in 2020 but was delayed due to COVID-19 pandemic.
+It also plans to replace 1992 Stock but due to the young age it was being refurbished.
 The fully automated trains may not have drivers.
 The ASLEF and RMT trade unions that represent the drivers strongly oppose this, saying that it would be unsafe.
 Internal investigations from TfL revealed that the upgrades required to operate driverless trains were economically unviable.